gklyne/I-D/app/app.md

 An URI hyperlink might use or guess an app URI authority to attempt to climb into a different archive for malicious purposes.
-Applications SHOULD employ a same-orgin policy {{RFC6454}}.
+Applications SHOULD employ
+Same Orgin policy {{RFC6454}} checks.